mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/marathon-parameters/index.md

 # Marathon Properties

 ### acceptedResourceRoles
 An array of resource roles.
 Marathon considers only resource offers with roles in this list for launching tasks of this app.
-For more information, see the [Mesos documentation](http://mesos.apache.org/documentation/latest/roles/).
+For more information, see the [Apache&reg; Mesos&reg; documentation](http://mesos.apache.org/documentation/latest/roles/).

 ### args
 An array of strings that specifies the command to run.
 The `args` field may be used in place of `cmd` even when using the default command executor.